ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-AN00P-G/writing/proposals/show_proposal_one.md

 ## 🏁 One Sentence Pitch

-Talking about the strugle of internationals on picking a mojor.
+Talking about the strugle of internationals.

 ## 🔬 Show Details